singer-io/knots/README.md

-# Knot
+# KNOTS

 This app allows you to configure and download executable Singer pipelines.

 ### Getting Started

-Download and install the dmg from [link](https://github.com/datadotworld/knot/releases)
+Download and install the dmg from [link](https://github.com/datadotworld/knots/releases)

 ### Prerequisites